 That is the very same phrase that Paul is using here in Ephesians 5:32.
 He says, “I am saying.”
 In other words,” I am interpreting this for you.”
 We understand what it has meant, okay?
 That’s what Paul is saying.
 “We understand what it has meant but I am interpreting it for you.”
 And he says, “This mystery is profound and I am saying that it refers to Christ and the church.”

-The Mystery of the Gospel in Marriage is Ultimate
+Ephesians 5:22–23 Tells about the Mystery of the Gospel in Marriage is Ultimate

 And I want you to notice two things that Paul says about this mystery.
 First, notice the mystery of the gospel in marriage is ultimate.
 Paul is saying that the mystery of the gospel in marriage is ultimate.
 And you say, “Well, what do you mean by that?
 What do you mean by the mystery of the gospel in marriage is ultimate?”
 I want you to see what Paul is doing, what Paul is saying here.
 Paul understood this verse.
 It’s not like Paul gets it wrong.
 It’s not like Paul is failing Bible Interpretation 101, all right?
 He understood that Genesis 2:24, in its context, is referring to the union of a man and a woman.
 He understood that that verse has a primary reference to marriage.
 He understood that for a 1,000 years people had interpreted it in that exact way.